 Karen also assists clients in designing and enhancing corporate compliance and ethics programs, and currently serves as outside counsel to several corporate compliance departments.
 She has conducted global compliance and risk assessments for numerous U.S. and non-U.S. companies.
 Karen helps companies to respond to internal allegations of wrongdoing, conducts training for boards of directors, management, compliance departments and other company personnel, and conducts compliance due diligence regarding corporate acquisitions and joint ventures.

-Repeatedly recognized for her work, The Legal 500 US notes that, “The ‘highly experienced and knowledgeable’ Karen Popp provides ‘expert and practical advice.’”
+Karen has been repeatedly recognized for her work as a lawyer and trailblazing for diversity in the field.
+The Legal 500 US notes that, “The ‘highly experienced and knowledgeable’ Karen Popp provides ‘expert and practical advice.’”
 Global Investigation Review named Karen as one of the “Top 100 Women in Investigations” in the world.
 Washingtonian magazine has named Karen to the Lifetime Achievement honor roll of “Top Lawyers Hall of Fame,” and repeatedly includes Karen in Washingtonian’s roster of “Top Lawyers in Washington” for Criminal Defense — White Collar.
 She has been recognized yearly by The Best Lawyers in America in Criminal Defense: White-Collar and Commercial Litigation and has been repeatedly named by Super Lawyers magazine as one of the Top 100 lawyers in Washington, a recognition based on a vote of peers.
+The Legal 500 Latin America recommended her for Compliance and Investigations (2024).
 Karen is also listed in Who’s Who Legal: Thought Leaders in Investigations, Who’s Who Legal: Business Crime Defense and Who’s Who Legal: Investigations.
 Karen was selected in 2015 as one of the “Ethisphere Attorneys Who Matter” for making a significant difference in the ethics and compliance fields through the private practice of law.
 She has been named for several years to Benchmark Litigation’s “Top 250 Women in Litigation” list, a publication honoring the achievements of female lawyers in litigation practices in the United States, including most recently in 2022.
 Karen also was recognized by Benchmark Litigation as a Washington, D.C.
-“Litigation Star” (2022–2023).
+“Litigation Star” (2022–2024).
 Super Lawyers magazine has repeatedly named her one of the “Top 50 Women Lawyers in Washington, D.C.”
 The recipient of the “First Annual Transformative Leadership Award” given by InsideCounsel Magazine in 2010, Karen also was the 2006 recipient of the “Star of the Bar” award by the Women’s Bar Association of the District of Columbia.
 She received the “Thurgood Marshall Award” given by the New York City Bar Association and was the first recipient of the “Laurie A. Miller Leadership Award” for the Advancement of Women in White Collar Defense.
 Karen also received the first-ever “GIR Award” for Services to Diversity.
 Karen has received two honorary doctorate degrees – a Doctor of Public Service from the University of North Carolina at Charlotte and a Doctor of Laws from Converse University.

 Before joining Sidley, Karen served as Associate White House Counsel to the President of the United States, where she advised President Clinton and the White House staff on congressional and grand jury investigations and domestic policy issues.
 She worked with senior administration officials at various federal agencies and congressional members and staffs on the administration’s policy initiatives.